lancasja/post-capitalism/README.md

 1. `npm i` to install dependencies
 2. `npm start:dev` to start server and load browser

+The server will watch your files and automatically reload the browser when you save a file.

 The main file to edit is `index.js`.

 If everything is working you'll see a colored square on the screen.